-- Identify all the possible insurers who write that class of business. - Refine the list based on the client's demands and needs, producing a shortlist of insurers.

-Name of the second of the seco

-Using specialist broking knowledge, experience and expertise, refine the list, to identify a minimum of five insurers, all of whom should be approached (CII study text, M81 Insurance broking practice, 2021).
+- Identify all the possible insurers who write that class of business. - Refine the list based on the client's demands and needs, producing a shortlist of insurers. - Using specialist broking knowledge, experience and expertise, refine the list, to identify a minimum of five insurers, all of whom should be approached (CII study text, M81 Insurance broking practice, 2021).